 8. Know How to Break Decision Stalemates

 Uncertainty arises when unclear or conflicting direction is given to a team.
-When having a clear decision maker is not enough to provide definitive direction, there are tactics to guide the team.
+When having a clear decision maker is not enough to provide definitive direction, there are tactics to guide the team (Software Advice).
 Weighing options or direction against the purpose statement and project goals can be helpful in this situation, too.

 Your team can also identify the areas where user research can back up a decision.
 Evidence-based design anchors all decisions in research and the user needs, and it can alleviate pressure in the decision-making process.
 Research breaks ties.